agathanatasha/kiwiland-train/README.md

 You could import the file to irb to interact with it.
 `irb -r <file_name>`

+## Tests
+Tests are implemented for each file and placed in rspec directory.
-All tests listed in the instructions are implemented in ./rspec/train_service_spec.rb under describe provided test inputs.
+All tests listed in the instructions are implemented in ./rspec/train_service_spec.rb under describe "provided test inputs".

 ## Instructions
 A local commuter railroad services a number of towns in